 Acknowledgement: “I am a community organizer” is a photograph by baratunde and is reproduced here under a Creative Commons Licence (Attribution-Non-Commercial-Share Alike 2.0 Generic) from Flickr – http://www.flickr.com/photos/baratunde/2837373493/.

-How to cite this article: Seal, Mike (2008) Saul Alinsky, community organizing and rules for radicals’, the encyclopaedia of informal education. [www.infed.org/thinkers/alinsky.htm].
+How to cite this article: Seal, Mike (2008) Saul Alinsky, community organizing and rules for radicals’, The encyclopedia of pedagogy and informal education. [www.infed.org/thinkers/alinsky.htm].

 Last Updated on